We’re happy to support your travel preparation!

 Wandrd™

-I use packing cubes for all of my clothes.
+I use packing cubes inside for all of my clothes and other items.
 It helps keep everything together and more compressed for travel.
 Any lightweight packing cubes will work well to keep you organized.
-(Amazon™ affiliate link)
+I prefer compression packing cubes to maximize space.

 Image Storage & Backup

 The number of memory cards you should take really depends on your own personal shooting style and how many good opportunities you end up having on the trip.
-I personally put both a 128GB CFExpress Card and a 128GB SD Memory Card in each camera body.
-Then I carry a card case with two additional 128GB CFExpress Cards and four 128GB SD Memory Cards.
+I personally put both a 256GB CFExpress Card and a 256GB SD Memory Card in each camera body.
+Then I carry a card case with two additional 256GB CFExpress Cards and four 256GB SD Memory Cards.
 This is usually more than enough to get through a trip.
 If you are extremely heavy on the shutter, you may want to take an extra case with a few more.

 I use the following card readers for travel: